-An interface group consists of multiple interfaces with same attributes.
 You can create an interface group that allows grouping of host-facing interfaces at a fabric level.
-Specifically, you can create an interface group for physical Ethernet interfaces, Layer 2 port-channels, and vPCs.
-You can attach or detach multiple overlay networks to the interfaces in an interface group.
+Specifically, you can create an interface group for physical Ethernet interfaces, L2 port-channels, and vPCs.
+You can attach or unattach multiple overlay networks to the interfaces in an interface group.